From Beyond the Grave

 “When she started here she asked me if she should wear something low-key, and I asked her why.”
 Bryce smiled and shook his head at the memory.
 “She told me that she didn’t think it would be right for her to try to upstage the artwork she was trying to sell.”

-“I’ve noticed on my most recent visits to help that Harriet has toned down her outfits a little.”
+“I’ve noticed on my most recent visits to help that Julia has toned down her outfits a little.”

-“Yes, and I have a feeling it was due to Barbara’s attitude that Harriet fell into line.”
+“Yes, and I have a feeling it was due to Barbara.”

-“Harriet is still a real looker, even in a simple outfit.
-I reckon you have those two girls to thank for a lot of your passing trade.”
+“Julia is still a real looker, even in a simple outfit.
+I reckon you have those girls to thank for a lot of your passing trade.”

-“I’m well aware of how important they are, mate.”
+“I’m well aware of how important they are, mate.
+Paul is my latest recruit and I don’t think you’ve met him.”

-For a few minutes, the pair discussed how much of an asset it was to a small business to have appealing and knowledgable staff.
-The conversation drifted to how accomplished both girls were with paint although neither would expect to make a living from their artwork.
+For a few minutes, the pair discussed how much of an asset it was to a small business to have knowledgable staff.
+The conversation drifted to how accomplished both of the girls were with paint although neither would expect to make a living from their hobby.

-“I suppose we should leave the girls and get to the reason I asked you to drop by,” Bryce said.
+“I suppose we should get to the reason I asked you to drop by,” Bryce said.
 “I’ve got a business trip coming up, but as yet I haven’t booked anything.”

-“I’m afraid so, mate.
+“I’m afraid I’m following in his footsteps on this trip, mate.
 I’ve recently picked up on a lead for a rare piece, and with respect, I’d rather not tempt fate by discussing it with anybody.
 I haven’t finalised my travel plans yet, but if you can step into the breach from this Friday, it would be a massive help.”

-“Would the girls continue with their shifts as normal?”
+“Would the three staff continue with their shifts as normal?”

 “Yes.
-I have a feeling I’ll be in the UK for a couple of days to confirm a few details before any trips abroad, but, effectively the place would be run by you instead of me for perhaps a week.
+I have a feeling I’ll be in the UK for a couple of days to confirm some details before any trips abroad, but, effectively the place would be run by you instead of me for perhaps one week.
+If it was okay with you and I confirmed with a phone call I might need your help for two weeks.
 Both of the girls are capable, but their studies would prevent them from doing too many more hours.”

-“I’m not tied down by anything at the moment.
+“I’m not tied down by anything.
 I’ll come by tomorrow afternoon to pick up the keys and note anything you have to brief me about.”
 He paused.
-“Would it be okay to bring in one of my canvasses to work on when there are two of us to attend to the place?”
+“Would it be okay to bring in one of my canvasses to work on, for whenever there are two or three of us in the place?”

 “Of course, mate.
-Obviously, I’ll also pay you a casual tax-free sum for your troubles.”
+Obviously, as usual, I’ll pay you a casual fee for your troubles.”

-The pair left the office and went through to the sales floor of the small, but well-presented shop.
+The pair left the office and went through to the sales floor of the small, but well-presented shop and gallery.
 They shook hands and when Bryce paused before going back through to the office, he saw Patrick stop to chat to Barbara before leaving.
+The Irishman might be twice the age of the two girls but he was an incurable ‘ladies man’.